Sarah Parker Remond: Education and later years

 In 1865, Redmond made a formal application for British citizenship, stating that she had lived in London for six years, was "of African descent and a native of Salem Massachusetts in the United States of America" but that "under no circumstances" could she return to live in America again because of "the strong prejudice against persons of African descent which is entertained by a large proportion of the inhabitants of the United States and the social disabilities under which such persons consequently suffer".
 Referees for Redmond's application included lawyer Matthew Davenport Hill and politician Sir James Stanfeld who attested to her good character.
 Her British citizenship was granted on 11 September 1865.
-Redmond met some discrimination whilst in Britain, if less overt than in the United States but her disillusionment grew after the brutal punishment and executions of Black protestors in the 1865 Morant Bay Rebellion in Jamaica by the British.
+Redmond met some discrimination while in Britain, if less overt than in the United States but her disillusionment grew after the brutal punishment and executions of Black protestors in the 1865 Morant Bay Rebellion in Jamaica by the British.

 Remond is interred at the Cimitero Acattolico in Rome.

 Remond continued her studies at London University College, graduating as a nurse.
 In 1866, she left England and, after visiting Switzerland, in 1867, at the age of 42, she moved permanently to Florence.
 She entered the Santa Maria Nuova Hospital school as a medical student.
 At the time, the school was one of the most prestigious medical schools in Europe.
 Remond graduated in August 1868.
 After completing her studies and becoming a doctor, she remained in Florence for many years, then resided in Rome.
 Remond practiced medicine for more than 20 years, never returning to the United States.
 Her sister Caroline and Maritcha joined her from the United States.
 Frederick Douglass met the three women while visiting Rome in 1886.